Completeness and spectral synthesis of nonselfadjoint one-dimensional perturbations of selfadjoint operators: Positive results on completeness of and for the case of singular rank one perturbations. Proofs of Theorems and

 for some $\taauu>0$.
-If the eigenfunctions of $T_1^*$ are not complete, then, by Proposition~\ref{completeness}, there is a Cartwright class entire function $F$ of zero exponential type with zeros in $\BC^-\cup \RR$ such that $F \tilde \phi_1 \in H^2 $ and we conclude, as in Step 1, that $F$ is a polynomial, which is a contradiction because $\tilde \phi_1\notin H^2$.
+If the eigenfunctions of $T_1^*$ are not complete, then, by Proposition~\ref{completeness} (see the remarks after it), there is a Cartwright class entire function $F$ of zero exponential type with zeros in $\BC^-\cup \RR$ such that $F \tilde \phi_1 \in H^2 $ and we conclude, as in Step 1, that $F$ is a polynomial, which is a contradiction because $\tilde \phi_1\notin H^2$.

 The case $\eta=0$ is a bit more tricky.
 In this case we have

 and we conclude that

 for some $\gamma>0$ and $M>0$.
 Since $F$ is a Cartwright class function of zero type with zeros in $\BC^-\cup \RR$, we conclude that $F$ is an outer function in $\BC^+$ and so is $\frac{1+\Theta}{1+\Theta_1} F$.
 Hence, we conclude that $\frac{1}{(z+i)^M}\,\big(\frac{1+\Theta}{1+\Theta_1} \big)^\gamma F^\gamma \in H^1(\BC^+)$.
 Thus, we have also